encukou/rpm-spec-merge-driver/README.md

 NEW is the one and you're merging in.
 NEW can be rebased/squashed on top of MAIN if that's your workflow.

-The driver also looks at the *nearest common ancestor*, or the version where the two branches diverged.
+The driver also looks at the *common ancestor*, or the version where the two branches diverged.
 I'll call that the BASE.